top of page

 You may get swarmed as soon as you leave the platform by drivers and touts - as a foreigner you are a walking target for scammers – so knowing these things will help you from feeling overwhelmed.

-So there you have it!
-A complete guide to taking the train in India!
 I hope this post has been helpful, and if you have any questions please hit the comments.

 If you enjoyed the read, please consider subscribing to my blog where I post articles once per week filled with travel tips, inspiration, and stories from my adventures around the world.